SaiLakshmiBharathiJandhyala/ANE-Firebase/docs/Setup - Configuration Files.md

 ## Manual Configuration

+>
+>	This method is not working completely as yet, please use the resource method for the moment
+>

 If you wish you can manually setup your application.
 To do this you create an instance of the `FirebaseOptions` class and set the details for your application.